Hot-Interconnects/website/program.md

 {% include reg-open.md %}
 {% endcomment %}

 The times in the program below are Pacific Time (PT).
-The <u>link</u>
-to the conference's platform is provided in the invitation email that follows your registration.
+We will keep updating the program as we get closer to the event date.

-## Conference Day 1: Wednesday, August 18, 2021
+## Conference Day 1: Wednesday, August 20

 <table>
 <colgroup>